 1. Service Area Safer Communities HNC 2.
-Proposal No. 31 3.
+Proposal No. 29 3.
 Head of Service Jo Player 4.
 Budget Proposal What is the proposal?
 Use the savings proposal wording and more detail if needed Agreed reduction in staff hours Increase discretionary licensing fees by 6% rather than corporate rate of inflation Cease field officer service with some reallocation of resource to statutory services 5.
 Summary of impacts Highlight the most significant disproportionate impacts on groups No significant disproportionate impact on any one group 6.
-Assess level of impact 2 7.
-Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+Assess level of impact 2

+What actions are planned to reduce/avoid negative impacts and increase positive impacts?